 While some families favor tropical locations and posh resorts, many of our younger clients choose a more active getaway.
 Camping and hiking adventures often prove to be cost-effective, which in part may account for their rise in popularity over the past few years.
 Some individuals simply thrive on the adrenaline of an arduous challenge.
-When a client tells us of such an upcoming trip, we can help them train appropriately so they are ready to don a backpack and boots and hit the trails with confidence.
+When a client tells us of such an upcoming trip, we can help them train appropriately so they are ready to don an appropriate, lightweight backpack and boots and hit the trails with confidence.

 As fitness professionals, we are very familiar with the many advantages associated with hiking.
 Depending upon the pace the climber keeps, as well as the incline of the trails, hiking very quickly becomes an aerobic activity.
 Keeping in mind the backpack being hauled, this adventure also packs a powerful punch in terms of weight-bearing exercise.
 Spending several days outside in the sunshine ensures an adequate supply of Vitamin D entering the body.